 The Company issued restricted stocks for employees on October 7, 2016 at NT\$25 per share in the amount of NT\$15,670 thousand, totalling 1,567 thousand shares.
 The share price at grant date was NT\$101.50 per share.
 On January 25, 2017, the Company issued restricted stocks for employees at NT\$25 per share in the amount of NT\$880 thousand, totalling 88 thousand shares.
 The share price at grant date was NT\$81.80 per share.
 On January 2, 2018, the Company issued restricted stocks for employees at NT\$25 per share in the amount of NT\$3,900 thousand, totalling 390 thousand shares.
 The share price at grant date was NT\$161.00 per share.
 On April 30, 2019, the Company issued restricted stocks for employees at NT\$25 per share in the amount of NT\$3,800 thousand, totalling 380 thousand shares.
 The share price at grant date was NT\$199.00 per share.
 On October 7, 2022, the Company issued restricted stocks for employees at NT\$30 per share in the amount of NT\$20,000 thousand, totalling 2,000 thousand shares.
-The share price at grant date was NT\$117.50 per share.
+The share price at grant date was NT\$17.50 per share.

-Employees are entitled to 50%, 25%, and 25% of the allocated shares, respectively, after two, three, and four years from receiving the restricted stocks for employees, provided they are still employed, their performance assessments have reached 3 points (included) or above, and during that period, they have not violated any laws, company service agreements and pledges, company work rules, codes of conduct for business ethics, and other relevant regulations and agreements.
+Employees are entitled to 50%, 25%, and 25% of vested shares, respectively, upon reaching two, three, and four full years from being vested the restricted stocks for employees, provided they remain employed, their performance assessments have reached 3 points (included) or above, and during that period, they have not violated any laws, company service agreements and commitments, company work rules, code of conduct and business ethics, and other relevant regulations and agreements.